picosh/git-pr/README.md

 and receiving patches without the cumbersome nature of setting up email or the limitations imposed by the email protocol.
 Further, we want the primary workflow to surround the local development environment.
-Github is bringing the IDE to the browser in order to support their workflow, we want to bring the workflow to the local dev environment.
+Github is bringing the IDE to the browser in order to support their workflow, we want to flip that idea on its head by making code reviews a first-class citizen inside your local development environment.

 We see this as a hybrid between the github workflow of a pull request and sending and receiving patches over email.